Am I exempt under the FLSA or entitled to overtime wages? Ohio Overtime Lawyers

 - To qualify for the highly compensated employee exemption, you must make more than $100,000 per year.
 Your primary duties must be performing office or non-manual work.
 Finally, you must customarily perform at least one of the duties of an exempt executive, administrative or professional employee.
 More information on the HCE exemption may be found here.

 - The exemptions exclude: (1) blue collar workers, (2) construction workers, (3) first responders, (4) technologists and technicians, and (5) veterans.

 - Other exemptions include: (1) motor carrier exemption; and (2) employees at seasonal amusement or recreational establishments.

 What if I believe I should be paid overtime wages, but am not receiving any overtime compensation?

-Contact our office today to speak with an Ohio overtime lawyer.
+Contact our office today to speak with Ohio overtime lawyers.
 As you can see by the brief information provided here, overtime laws are complicated and employers do not always comply with the laws.
 Each case must be evaluated and analyzed on a case-by-case basis.
-If you question whether you should be paid overtime, call our Ohio overtime attorney.
+If you question whether you should be paid overtime, call our Ohio overtime attorneys.
 You may be misclassified and entitled to overtime.
 Our office is here to advise you of your rights and guide you through the legal process.
-For any other questions about your rights to overtime wages, then you may contact our office for a FREE consultation with an Ohio overtime lawyer by filling out the information on our contact page or calling 1-614-949-1181.
+For any other questions about your rights to overtime wages, then you may contact our office for a FREE consultation with Ohio overtime lawyers by filling out the information on our contact page or calling 1-614-949-1181.